scott5/pigfx/README.md

 # PiGFX
 ## Raspberry Pi graphics card / ANSI terminal emulator

-This is a clone of https://github.com/fbergama/pigfx with some changes to work better as a terminal for the Altair emulator and in general.
+This is a fork of https://github.com/fbergama/pigfx with some changes to work better as a terminal for the Altair emulator and in general.
 The changes are:
 - line and column numbers in ESC[H command start at 1 (not 0)